Hot accretion onto spiral galaxies: the origin of extended and warped HI discs

 Streamlines in the $v_x,v_z$ plane are plotted as white contours in the left panel of Fig.~\ref{fig:xz_projection}.
 These streamlines demonstrate that the hot CGM is inflowing towards the disc, as expected in hot gas where radiative cooling dominates over feedback heating.
 The panel shows that streamlines that are away from the symmetry axis tend to converge onto the warp, indicating that most of the accretion flows onto the warp.
-Note also that despite that gas in the cool warp originates from the CGM, $\NHI$ in the CGM is negligible since the accreting gas is hot ($\gtrsim10^6\,{\rm K}$) and highly ionized prior to joining the warp.
+Note that although the gas in the cool warp originates from the CGM, the $\NHI$ in the CGM is negligible as the accreting gas is hot ($\gtrsim10^6\,{\rm K}$) and highly ionised prior to joining the warp.

 Figure~\ref{fig:xy_projection} shows face-on projections of the same snapshot shown in Fig.~\ref{fig:xz_projection}.
 The projected streamlines plotted in the left panel demonstrate that the hot gas is spiralling onto the cool disc, remaining hot until it joins the cool disc edge, as also found by \cite{sternAccretionDiskGalaxies2024} in simulations where the disc and hot CGM are aligned.
-The right panel of Fig.~\ref{fig:xy_projection} demonstrates that the warp is evident as an asymmetric pattern in the projected velocity ($v_z$) when viewed face on.
+The right panel of Fig.~\ref{fig:xy_projection} demonstrates that the warp is evident as an asymmetric pattern in projected velocity ($v_z$).

-Figure \ref{fig:xz_projections_3sims} shows edge-on $\NHI$ maps and projected streamlines in the $t=400\,{\rm Myr}$ snapshots of the four simulations.
+Figure \ref{fig:xz_projections_3sims} shows edge-on $\NHI$ maps and projected streamlines in the $t=3000\,{\rm Myr}$ snapshots of the four simulations.
 The simulations differ in the tilt angle between the disc and CGM rotation axes, as noted on top of the panels and evident from the directions of the projected streamlines.
-Warps are clearly apparent in the $\NHI$ maps of the three simulations with non-zero tilt angles, with the plane of warp roughly perpendicular to the rotation axis of the hot CGM.
-Our main result that warp plane traces the midplane of hot CGM rotation is thus independent of the tilt angle.
+The tilted nature of accreting gas is also clearly apparent in the $\NHI$ maps of the three simulations with non-zero tilt angles, with the plane of warp roughly perpendicular to the rotation axis of the hot CGM.
 We note also that the accreting warp in the simulation with $\thetam=60^\circ$ may be observationally classified as a polar ring galaxy \citep{schechterNGC2685Spindle1978}, which are observed to have an incidence rate of 1-3\% in the local universe \citep{degWALLABYPilotSurvey2023, mosenkovOccurrenceRateGalaxies2024}.